graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 3. Implement a test that verifies the SDL of your schema matches the expected schema, as this will catch any changes the generated schema between versions; a sample of this code is provided at the bottom of this document
-4. Set `GlobalSwitches.UseLegacyTypeNaming` to `false` and verify your type names have not changed (or override them), or set `GlobalSwitches.UseLegacyTypeNaming` to `true` to maintain v7.x behavior during the migration.
+4. Set `GlobalSwitches.UseLegacyTypeNaming` to `false` and verify your type names have not changed (or override them), or set `GlobalSwitches.UseLegacyTypeNaming` to `true` to maintain v7.x behavior during the migration
+5. Set `GlobalSwitches.InferFieldNullabilityFromNRTAnnotations` to `true` and verify your inferred field types have not changed, or set `GlobalSwitches.InferFieldNullabilityFromNRTAnnotations` to `false` to maintain v7.x behavior
-5. Upgrade to GraphQL.NET v8.0
+6. Upgrade to GraphQL.NET v8.0

 ## New Features